JoshPatton26/C-Projects/CS330-CompOrganizationAndAssemblyLang/README.md

 ## Running the Projects

+To run these projects, you can use the UAB-owned Vulcan server or WSL with Ubuntu:
+- **Vulcan Server (UAB):** Access the Vulcan server provided by UAB to compile and run the code.
+Ensure you have appropriate access credentials to log in to the server.
-Each project directory contains instructions on how to compile and run the code.
-Make sure you have the necessary development tools installed for compiling Assembly code if applicable.
-Follow the guidelines provided within each project's README for successful execution.
+- **WSL with Ubuntu:** Alternatively, you can set up the Windows Subsystem for Linux (WSL) with Ubuntu on your local machine to run these projects.
+Follow the instructions provided within each project's README for compilation and execution.

 ## Contributing